laravel/docs/strings.md

     // <h1>Taylor Otwell</h1>

-> [!WARNING]
+#### Markdown Security

-> It is important to note that by default Markdown supports raw HTML, which will expose Cross-Site Scripting (XSS) vulnerabilities when used with raw user input.
-As per the [CommonMark Security documentation](https://commonmark.thephpleague.com/security/), you can use the `html_input` option to either escape or strip raw HTML, and the `allow_unsafe_links` option to specify whether to allow unsafe links.
-If you need to allow some raw HTML, you should pass your compiled Markdown through an HTML Purifier.
+By default, Markdown supports raw HTML, which will expose Cross-Site Scripting (XSS) vulnerabilities when used with raw user input.
+As per the [CommonMark Security documentation](https://commonmark.thephpleague.com/security/), you may use the `html_input` option to either escape or strip raw HTML, and the `allow_unsafe_links` option to specify whether to allow unsafe links.
+If you need to allow some raw HTML, you should pass your compiled Markdown through an HTML Purifier:

     use Illuminate\Support\Str;

-    >>> Str::markdown('Inject: <script>alert("Hello XSS!");</script>', [
+    Str::markdown('Inject: <script>alert("Hello XSS!");</script>', [
         'html_input' => 'strip',
         'allow_unsafe_links' => false,
     ]);

     // <p>Inject: alert(&quot;Hello XSS!&quot;);</p>

 <a name="method-str-mask"></a>